Date of Award

 This research provides a crucial finding facilitate the development of Internet commerce in persuasive discourse.
 Results of this study indicated that the more rhetorical elements that online sellers can offer through the visual display of Web sites, the more interested the consumers will be to frequently visit, make repeated purchases or service, and do "word-of-mouth" referrals to the same Web site.
 The outcomes of the study will help marketers and Web designers to create the most persuasive site environment for online shoppers.
 Web sites that operate on the basis of rational, emotional, and credible ways will have best chances to win consumers' hearts.

 Fong, Tsai-Shin, "The Impact of Web Site Design on Consumer Loyalty in Business-to-Consumer (B2C) Internet Commerce: A Rhetorical Approach" (2004).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 246.